View large image

 Cue the "Mission: Impossible" theme?
 Not a chance.
-NASA has so much faith in the team's "High Energy Replicated Optics to Explore the Sun" project, or HEROES, that it recently was selected for the agency's prestigious Hands-On Project Experience (HOPE
+NASA has so much faith in the team's "High Energy Replicated Optics to Explore the Sun" project, or HEROES, that it recently was selected for the agency's prestigious Hands-On Project Experience (HOPE) training award.

 First presented in 2009, the honor is designed to promote achievement and accelerate career advancement among scientists and engineers with no previous flight-project experience, as they take a mission from concept to launch to post-flight analysis over the course of a year.
 Eligibility extends to any NASA civil-service researchers developing in-house payloads that can be flown aboard available, low-cost NASA and commercial vehicles.

-The awards are presented by the NASA Academy of Program/Project & Engineering Leadership
+The awards are presented by the NASA Academy of Program/Project & Engineering Leadership, in partnership with NASA's Science Mission Directorate, Office of the Chief Engineer and Office of the Chief Technologist in Washington.

 Despite its flight inexperience and the project's tight timeline, the HEROES team benefits from standing on very strong shoulders.
 The Marshall and Goddard centers have more than 35 years of experience in flying high-altitude test balloons, plus decades more in scientific research and vehicle development, integration, testing and launch.
 And the HOPE award provides direct access to that experience: As part of the award, the 17-member HEROES team will be mentored throughout the project by seasoned science, engineering and flight projects personnel on a nearly one-to-one basis.